SERVICE PROGRAMS

 We are excited to partner with St. Vincent de Paul once again this year and be a part of their Christmas Together programs.
 SVDP has a long history of serving neighbors in need in Cincinnati (and around the world), and they have hosted successful Toy Shops for many years, helping neighbors in need who request assistance during the Holiday season.
 Even though we are working with SVDP this year, the neighbors who will be shopping at Elder’s Toy Shop reside in the Price Hill area – so we are truly helping our neighbors in need again this year.
 NOTE: All families invited to our shop will have been notified by St. Vincent de Paul.
 Unfortunately we are NOT able to accept walkups.

-Volunteers are needed for the Toy Shop Setup on Fri, Dec 12 (2:30 – 4:30 PM) and the Toy Shop on Sat, Dec 13 (8 AM – 1 PM).
-Official sign up will take place in November but email Todd Forman (formantt@elderhs.net) if you’d like to reserve a spot.
+Thank you to everyone who registered to help.
+We currently have all of the volunteers we need for the Toy Shop Setup on Fri, Dec 12 (2:30 – 4:30 PM) and the Toy Shop on Sat, Dec 13 (8 AM – 1 PM).
+Email Todd Forman (formantt@elderhs.net) if you’d like to be put on the wait list.

 CLICK HERE for photos from our build day.